 If V-8 power and wheel spinning action are your desires, this is the group for you.
 However, be sure your car is prepared in compliance with the RMVR rules governing this group.
 The rules for preparing these cars are quite complex because there are classes that go beyond the 1967 cut-off applied to most other RMVR production cars.
 Some classes of big bore cars are prepared using the 1972 GCR rules (SCCA’s rules bible), and some can be prepared to the 1981 GCR.
 Also, there are some unique big bore classes defined and developed uniquely by RMVR.
 For complete information on RMVR rules, and an application to submit a car for RMVR eligibility, see How to Apply for RMVR Car Eligibility, a detailed guide to RMVR’s eligibility process.

-If you wish to gain insights into big bore cars, contact Walt Hane, Chip Hane, or Keith Davidson.
+If you wish to gain insights into big bore cars, contact one of the Big Bore Eligibility Team Specialists.
 They are very, very knowledgeable, congenial, and quite willing to help.
-Or you can go to the Big Bore Forum on the RMVR Bulletin Board to post your questions being assured that answers will be immediately forthcoming.
+There is also a Big Bore Forum on the RMVR Bulletin Board to post your questions being assured that answers will be immediately forthcoming.